ethanwask/SP500-Analysis.github.io/README.md

 plt.title('Percentage Change in the Price of the shares of the Top Firms')
   ```

+Which outputs:

+  ![Price change of firm %](https://user-images.githubusercontent.com/118006806/214695086-87e6a5e2-ac6b-4907-8723-48a17643c983.png)

 From this we can now be able to effectively show the discrepencies in prices relative to the firms prior price.

-  ![Price change of firm %](https://user-images.githubusercontent.com/118006806/214695086-87e6a5e2-ac6b-4907-8723-48a17643c983.png)
+Through this visualization, it is clear that there is some slowdown or even decrease in growth, as the majority of these firms are exhibiting negative movements in prices.

+#### *Sector Composition of the Top 10 Firms*

+For investors and economists, understanding the perfomance of different sectors is crucial to understanding why the economy and markets are behaving how they are.
+For example, the price of industrial equities may be performing well at the end of the COVID-19 Pandemic due to the supply chain issues, thus driving prices up.
+Additionally, the war in Ukraine may be putting pressure on the energy sector as there is a very limited supply of natural gasses, thus increasing the prices of equities within the energy sector.
+To be able to observe similar effects within the market, we will be looking at the composition of the top 10 equities within the S&P 500, as we may be able to draw the same conclusions with the sectors within this dataset.

 </details>